treygrainger/ai-powered-search/engines/README.md

 ### Required abstractions to implement for a new engine
 There are 6 main abstractions (located in [notebooks/engines](./)).

+**Core**: Must be implemented for every engine:
 * `Engine`: This class is responsible for setting up collections with their appropriate schemas and configurations.
 Most of the complexity in the engine is the configuration of 15 different collections that support the system's functionality.

 * `Collection`: This class is responsible for populating and searching a search index. `search` and `vector_search` are some of the more complex functions within this class to implement.

+**Delegatable**: Must be implemented, but can be delegated to other libraries or engines if needed
 * `LTR` (Learning to Rank): The `LTR` abstraction contains all functionality for creating models, handling features, and searching with a model.

+* `SparseSemanticSearch`: Defines query transformation logic and semantic functions used in lexical / sparse-vector-based Semantic Search.

+**Optional**: Can be implemented, but not required (will be delegated by default to other libraries or engines):
 * `EntityExtractor`: Semantic Search requires an Entity Extractor to identify entities and tag queries.

 * `SemanticKnowledgeGraph`: This class contains functionality to generate requests and to traverse a semantic knowledge graph.

-* `SparseSemanticSearch`: Defines query transformation logic and semantic functions used in Semantic Search.

 If your `engine` doesn't natively support one or more features used in the [_AI-Powered Search_](https://aipowerersearch.com) book and codebase, you have three options:
 1. (Recommended) Implement the missing functionality in Python outside of the search engine, pushing down what you can to the engine.